raineedust/Rock-Paper-Scissors/README.md

-# Rock, Paper, Scissors
+# Rock, Paper, Scissors v2

 This is **Rock, Paper, Scissors**, a game that never gets old!
+Now with a graphical interface.

 ![chrome_Jk9Ha](./images/chrome_Jk9Ha.png)